The Trade Desk is Worth $62 Per Share. Here's Why. - 7investing 7investing

 As a demand-side platform (DSP), The Trade Desk provides a way for advertisers to place their ads within others’ websites, podcasts, and connected TV streaming channels.
 The company takes a portion of the gross ad spend — knows as the “take rate” — in exchange for placing the ads and providing the analytics.

 The Trade Desk doesn’t directly control how much their customers’ spend on advertising.
-It’s much more a function of the state of the economy and how well consumers are responding.
+Their willingness to place ads is much more a function of the state of the economy and how well consumers are responding.

-I’ve modeled The Trade Desk’s revenues as a “top down” approach.
-I’ve first projected the total advertising spend across a variety of formats, and then drilled-down to figure out what The Trade Desk’s cut of it would be.
+As such, I’ve modeled The Trade Desk’s revenues using a “top down” approach.
+I’ve first made a higher-level forecast about the advertising spend across a variety of formats, and then drilled-down into smaller sub-sectors.

 Here are my assumptions used to estimate the global ad market’s total spend: